emgmetrics/TMM/README.md

 # TMM
-Template Match with Binary Mask
+## Template Match with Binary Mask - Overview

 We introduce an implementation of Template Match Algorithm intended to solve the problems of finding a Template image, where arbitrary regions are occluded with binary Mask, within a second large Source image.